-Example: Suppose we have foreign key constraints stating that
+Example (The "Chicken-and-egg" problem): Suppose we have foreign key constraints stating that

 - Every value of attribute A should also be a value of attribute B. - Every value of attribute B should also be a value of attribute A.